skleanthous/presentations/20200623-becoming-a-high-perf-org/presentation.md

 ---

 <!-- header: "Architecture"-->
-# Tip 3: Visualize the architecture
+# Tip 4: Visualize the architecture

 - Use C4 system & container diagrams
-- Make it be an DAG
+- Make it be a DAG

 ---

 <!-- header: "Architecture"-->
-# Tip 4: Isolate data
+# Tip 5: Isolate data

 - Avoid semantic grouping of data...
 - ...only consider use